yuanqimengnan/RasterPIP_code/RasterPIP-i/README.md

 --accuracy: The pixel length in meters.

---joinType: Setting to "raster" for RasterPIP-b.
+--joinType: Setting to "raster" for RasterPIP-i.

 --backendIndexName: Prefix path to the backend index containing the points data.